Faithful entanglement sharing for quantum communication against collective noise: ACKNOWLEDGEMENTS

 We would like to thank Dr. Xi-Han Li for helpful discussion.
-This work is supported by the National Natural Science Foundation of China under Grant No. 10974020, A Foundation for the Author of National Excellent Doctoral Dissertation of the People's Republic of China under Grant No. 200723, and the Beijing Natural Science Foundation under Grant No. 1082008.
+This work is supported by the National Natural Science Foundation of China under Grant Nos.
+10974020 and 11174039, NCET, and the Fundamental Research Funds for the Central Universities.